webdigga/slot-picks/src/landingPages/spinal-screening.md

 ---
 title: Sign up for a Spinal Screening
 seoTitle: Sign up for a Spinal Screening | Anttz Chiropractic
 description: Sign up for a Chiropractic spinal screening to improve posture, relieve back pain, and boost wellness.
-Schedule your screening with Anttz Chiropractic today!
+Book your screening with Anttz Chiropractic today!
 author: David White
 date: 2024-11-05T17:13:10.382Z
 signUpText: Sign Up For Spinal Screening